amaan-nadeem/amaan-nadeem/README.md

 ### Hey :wave:, I'm Amaan Nadeem!
 A full-stack developer, passionate worker and learner.
-Currently working as the CTO and co-founder of [@Expedey](http://expedey.com), a company that provides software consulting and services. web and cloud technology specialists).
+Currently working as the Co-founder and CTO [@Expedey](http://expedey.com), a company that provides software consulting and services.
+Specialized in Web and Cloud technologies).
 Since 2018, I have devoted myself to development, working with both domestic and foreign clients.
 Join my network on [linkedIn](https://www.linkedin.com/in/amaan-nadeem-4282581a2/) for a deeper look at my work.

 **Some of my standalone Large-scale Projects:**